 What are floor boxes?

 Floor boxes are a type of electrical box that is installed in the floor.
-They are used to provide power and/or data connections to devices in a room or space.
-Floor boxes come in a variety of styles and sizes, and can be installed in new construction or retrofitted into an existing floor.
+They are used to provide power and data connections to devices in a room or space.
+Floor boxes come in a variety of styles and sizes and can be installed in new construction or retrofitted into an existing floor.

 Floor boxes provide a convenient and accessible way to power and connect devices in a room or space.
-They are especially useful in areas where there is limited wall space, such as in a kitchen, bathroom or offices.
-Floor boxes also make it easy to change or add electrical devices, without having to mess with wires or cables.
+They are instrumental in areas where there is limited wall space, such as in a kitchen, bathroom or offices.
+Floor boxes also make it easy to change or add electrical devices without messing with wires or cables.

 Floor Box Options

 There are a variety of floor boxes available, including:

 Single-gang: These boxes have one electrical outlet and are typically used to power small appliances or devices.

 Double-gang: These boxes have two electrical outlets and are typically used to power larger appliances or devices.

 Data: These boxes have a data connector and are used to provide internet or network connections in a room or space.